NiloofarShahbaz/knight-tour-neural-network/README.md

 for more information about the algorithm visit https://dmitrybrant.com/knights-tour.

-for the **warnsdroff rule** version of knight's tour please visit https://github.com/NiloofarShahbaz/knight-tour-warnsdroff.
+for the **warnsdroff rule** solution of knight's tour please visit https://github.com/NiloofarShahbaz/knight-tour-warnsdroff.

 ## Usage
 - #### With GUI